adon-cloudcannon/landing-page-test/src/collections/posts/2021-07-16-improving-the-headless-cms.md

 Unlike traditional CMS platforms, CloudCannon's headless CMS allows developers and content editors to create branches for significant changes.
 It also allows you to merge changes on your site into another branch and integrate your team’s workflows using Pull Requests.

 Whether you're an experienced Jamstack developer or you're just starting out in the static site world, CloudCannon has a tier to meet your needs.
-Anyone can begin with CloudCannon on a [free 14-day trial](https://app.cloudcannon.com/register?trial=cc_standard)&nbsp;and join the [Jampacked community](https://cloudcannon.com/community/) to learn the benefits of a Git-based headless CMS.
+Anyone can begin with CloudCannon on a [free 14-day trial](https://app.cloudcannon.com/register?trial=cc_standard) and join the [Jampacked community](https://cloudcannon.com/community/) to learn the benefits of a Git-based headless CMS.

 Manage your portfolio — or begin one — without having to pay anything at all.
 Join today to streamline your content workflow and reduce your build time.